Chances are you are currently renting a room, a house, or an apartment since over 43 million households are in some form of rental situation.

 If you aren’t and would rather have something more flexible, perhaps signing a month-to-month rental agreement or subletting the property to another tenant with a sublease agreement is better for you.

-However, make sure you aren’t asking the question, “What is subletting?” before you sign anything.
+However, ensure you aren’t asking, “What is subletting?” before you sign anything.

-For instance, a college student who plans to leave town each summer may not be able to fulfill a long-term agreement and the alternative leasing options mentioned above would be ideal in their situation.
+For instance, a college student who plans to leave town each summer may be unable to fulfill a long-term agreement, and the alternative leasing options mentioned above would be ideal.

 If you decide to rent an apartment, an apartment lease operates the same way as renting a house — albeit without the option to purchase the apartment unit or building.